Belleyy/Stash-Renamer-Python/README.md

 - Windows 10 ?
 (No idea if this work for all OS)

 ## Usage
 - I recommend make a copy of your database.
+(Use 'Backup' in Settings > Task > Backup)
 - You need to set your Database path (Line 9)

 ## First Run